Table of Contents

 1. The HTTP method used (GET, POST, PUT...)

-2. URL (endpoint) of the external API
+2. And the URL (endpoint) of the external API:

-• Variables will only work in the URL path, not base URL ⟶ domain.com/@{variable} ✅ , @{variable}.domain.com
+• Fields will only work in the URL path, not base URL ⟶ domain.com/@{field} ✅ , @{field}.domain.com ❌

 Send Params

-If you want to attach parameters (e.g.?user=Elon) to the end of a request URL, you can set them up in this section as key-value pairs.
+If you want to attach parameters (e.g.?user=Elon) to the end of a request URL, you can set them up in this section as Key-Value pairs.

 Customize Headers